-If ever there was an inspirational story, this fits the bill:
+If ever there was an inspirational story, the story of Scatman John as told through his own lyrics fits the bill:

 Everybody stutters one way or the other

 So check out my message to you

 As a matter of fact, don't let nothin' hold you back